 How do our brains decide what information to pay attention to?

-The Cocktail Party Effect states that people focus on information relevant to them.
+The Cocktail Party Effect says that people focus on information relevant to them (even in noisy environments).
 According to a study published in the journal Brain Research, a key trigger for “tuning in” is when people hear their name.
 Given the research, it makes sense that brands start personalization efforts with a customer’s name.

 But the Cocktail Party Effect shows if we go deeper, relevant content can drive incredible results.

 Personalization isn’t about getting your customer’s first name right then spamming them with impersonal ads.
 As Seth Godin says:

 “[Personalization] is a chance to differentiate at a human scale, to use behavior as the most important clue about what people want and more important, what they need.”